yahcreepers/PAKDD_ACLImage_Dataset/README.md

 ### ACLCIFAR10

-This Complementary labeled ACIFAR10 dataset contains auto-labeled complementary labels for all 50000 images in the training split of CIFAR10.
-The workers are from Amazon Mechanical Turk(https://www.mturk.com).
+This Complementary labeled CIFAR10 dataset contains auto-labeled complementary labels for all 50000 images in the training split of CIFAR10.

 For more details, please visit our paper at link.

 #### Dataset Structure